Mahlermaus/ReactMinecraft/README.md

 # ReactMinecraft
-Minecraft clone made with React
+Minecraft clone made with Vite and THREE.js